 This rule is firmly in place to maintain the security and integrity of the booking system and to prevent the resale of non-transferable tickets.
 In such a scenario, David’s options would be to cancel the ticket.
 If the fare rules allow, he would receive a credit in his name (minus any applicable cancellation fees) for future travel, and a new ticket would need to be purchased for Brian.
 Other restrictions include attempting to change a name to avoid security watch list issues or trying to make changes after the flight has departed.

 Pro Tips from Airfare Policies: Time is money.
-The second you discover an error, call 000 800 100 1051 or +1-855-869-7071 .
+The second you discover an error, Call Us : +1-855-869-7071 .
 Fees and the possibility of resolution decrease as your departure date approaches.
 Handling it immediately is always the cheapest and easiest path.

 When you discover an error, time is of the essence.
 Follow these detailed, numbered steps to resolve the issue efficiently and effectively.
 Proactive action is the single best strategy for a smooth resolution.